Post updated in 2020

 As you can see, all service projects must be approved by the unit leader (Scoutmaster in this case).

 However, service hours are not restricted to just unit-sponsored events or projects.
-On page 84 of the Boy Scout Handbook, it states in part: “A service project is a special Good Turn that puts Scout spirit into action.
+The Scouts BSA Handbook states in part: “A service project is a special Good Turn that puts Scout spirit into action.
 Projects can take many forms.
 You might take part in a community cleanup; repair a place of worship, a museum, or the home of an elderly person; improve a wildlife habitat; volunteer at a hospital or with a public safety group; organize a recycling effort; or conduct a clothing pickup or food drive.”

 Scouts may also assist on Eagle Scout projects being conducted by the Eagle Scout candidate.